-If required, appoint a DPO.
+If required, appoint a Data Protection Officer (DPO).
 In other cases, nominate a data protection lead.

 - designate responsibility for data protection compliance to a suitable individual;

-- support the appointed individual through provision of appropriate training;
+- support the appointed individual through the provision of appropriate training;

 - ensure there are appropriate reporting mechanisms in place between the individual responsible for data protection compliance and senior management;

-- register the details of your DPO with the Data protection Inspectorate of your country; and
+- register the details of your Data Protection Officer (DPO) with the Data Protection Inspectorate of your country; and

-- document the internal analysis carried out to determine whether or not a DPO is to be appointed, unless it is obvious that your organisation is not required to designate a DPO.
+- document the internal analysis carried out to determine whether or not a Data Protection Officer (DPO) is to be appointed unless it is obvious that your organisation is not required to designate a DPO.